18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 Claiming the title of Michigan’s state stone, Petoskey stones are a form of fossilized coral, which have a distinct 6 sided honeycomb pattern on their surfaces.
 Rock collecting children will love searching for these unique stones.

 You may be asking yourself where are the best places to find Petoskey Stones in Michigan?
 Thankfully, Michigan is home to hundreds of public beaches where you can hunt till your hearts are content and pockets are full.
+Here is a rock hunting guide which details the best locations and unique rocks to find in Michigan.
 Spend a fare amount of time along the shorelines of Lake Michigan and you’ll spot visitor’s bent over shuffle or using a sand sifter as they search for the distinct Petoskey Stone.

 These highly sought after commodities are predominately found along Lake Michigan’s shoreline in the northwestern Lower Peninsula, near Petoskey and Charlevoix.
 Additional the shores of Lake Superior in the Upper Peninsula are a treasure trove, especially after storms or when the ice melts in the spring.
 Polish and smooth these special stones with a Rock Tumbler, this one has been running nonstop in our basement since we opened it.
 It includes everything you need to create polished gemstones and smooth rocks.